lud77/Factorize/README.md

 - [ ] Make magic numbers become constants
 - [ ] Make endpoint section in the panels collapsible
 - [ ] Change editable property to become "editor" and change it from boolean to text where you specify the type of editor
+- [x] Make selected panels get closer or farther away by rolling the scroller
 - [x] Add tags to all panels
 - [x] Double clicking on the workarea opens Panel search
 - [x] Autofocus search box